-- 78. The Local Plan is supported by an Infrastructure Delivery Plan.
+- 75. The Local Plan is supported by an Infrastructure Delivery Plan.
 The Infrastructure Delivery Plan concludes that there are no significant infrastructure constraints relating to the individual allocated sites that would act as showstoppers.
-Consideration will be given to new infrastructure needed to support future growth up to 2038 through an updated Infrastructure Delivery Plan prepared alongside the emerging Greater Nottingham Strategic Plan. - 79.
-The funding package for the construction of the Gedling Access Road (GAR) with approximately £4.48 m provided through the Community Infrastructure Levy which prioritised the construction of the new road.
-The new road has been built, now known as Colliery Way, and opened to traffic on 22 March 2022. - 80.
+Consideration will be given to new infrastructure needed to support future growth up to 2041 through the updated Infrastructure Delivery Plan which is being prepared alongside the emerging Greater Nottingham Strategic Plan. - 76.
+The funding package for the construction of the Gedling Access Road (GAR) included approximately £4.48 m provided through the Community Infrastructure Levy which prioritised the construction of the new road.
+The

+- new road has been built, now known as Colliery Way, and opened to traffic on 22 March 2022. - 77.
 Significant levels of up front infrastructure are also needed to support the strategic site allocation at Top Wighay.
 The site was subject to a successful bid for Accelerated Construction Funding which has been used to fund improved highway access to the site.
-Other requirements include other significant highway and transport measures, a new primary school, contributions towards health facilities, open space and sustainable drainage systems.

-81. Certain sites should contribute towards the provision of new primary schools.
-In the case of the Gedling Colliery/Chase Farm site and Westhouse Farm site in Bestwood Village, new primary schools have been granted permission and funding secured.
+Other requirements include other significant highway and transport measures, a new primary school, contributions towards health facilities, open space and sustainable drainage systems. - 78.
+Certain sites should contribute towards the provision of new primary schools.
+In the case of the Westhouse Farm site in Bestwood Village, new primary schools have been granted permission and funding secured.
 The new primary school at Bestwood Village opened in 2020.
 Contributions from all the Arnold sites are expected towards the costs of additional primary school places within the Arnold catchment area on a pro rata basis in accordance with the Nottinghamshire County Council Developer Contribution Strategy.
 A new primary school at Teal Close is now complete and expected to open in September 2022.
+Agreement to modify the section 106 agreement for the Gedling Colliery/Chase Farm was given in December 2023, to remove the requirement to provide a primary school and instead expand secondary school capacity within the vicinity of the development in light of updated information provided by the County Council.

-82. In general, infrastructure constraints are not a barrier to housing delivery.
+79. In general, infrastructure constraints are not a barrier to housing delivery.
 The Gedling Access Road is a major piece of infrastructure that has now been built.